neotheprogramist/solana-verifier/README.md

 - Create program accounts
 - Send transactions to interact with the program
 - Read account data from the blockchain
+- Use the scheduler to execute tasks on-chain

+## Scheduler Integration

+The verifier program now integrates with a task scheduler that can:
+- Schedule and execute arithmetic tasks
+- Store task results in a persistent account
+- Demonstrate how to use the scheduler pattern in Solana programs

+The scheduler example shows how to:
+- Create a scheduler account
+- Schedule an Add task with two operands
+- Execute the task on-chain
+- Get the result of the computation

 ## Programmatic Deployment